jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 4. "data" – [any type; optional, but may be required or ignored by some Module File processors] – global data for the entire file (See also, Data below)

-5. "resources" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the resources in the module (see also, Resources below)
+5. "resources" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the resources in the module (see also, Resources Section below)

-6. "layouts" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the layouts in the module (see also, Layouts below)
+6. "layouts" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the layouts in the module (see also, Layouts Section below)

+7. "events" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the events in the module (see also, Events Section below)

-7. "wiring" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the wiring in the module (see also, Wiring below)
+8. "wiring" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the wiring in the module (see also, Wiring Section below)

 Module File example: